Best Western Royal Sun Inn & Suites

 Check Out Time: 12:00 PM | Check In: 3:00 PM | Online Reservations

-This TripAdvisor Certificate of Excellence award winning downtown Tucson hotel offers complimentary cooked to order breakfast at the restaurant and 2-For-1 drinks at the Lounge.
-Completely renovated (Nov 2013) rooms & suites feature beautiful new furniture, carpet & beds with premium bedding.
+This TripAdvisor® Certificate of Excellence award winning downtown hotel offers complimentary cooked to order breakfast at the restaurant and 2-for-1 drinks at the Lounge.
+Completely renovated (2014) rooms & suites feature beautiful new furniture, carpet & beds with premium bedding.

-Central Location: This full-service Arizona hotel is centrally located less than a mile from the downtown, U of A, McKale Center, Tucson Convention Center, Pima College and easy access to freeways I-10 and I-19.
+This full-service Arizona hotel is centrally located less than a mile from the downtown, U of A, McKale Center, Tucson Convention Center, Pima College and easy access to freeways I-10 and I-19.
 Nearby are Tucson’s most popular attractions such as Arizona-Sonora Desert Museum, Saguaro National Park, Old Tucson Studios, three shopping malls and golf courses.
 All major hospitals - UMC, TMC, St. Mary's Hospital and Tucson International Airport are located just minutes away.
 Students, professors, faculty and their families also choose our Tucson hotel when in town for special events such as graduation or homecoming at U of A.

 Enjoy spaciously appointed environmentally friendly guest rooms and hot tub suites each complete with free Internet, LCD televisions and DVD players.
 This hotel also features an outdoor heated pool and hot tub, fitness center, business services and meeting facilities.
 Pets are welcome for a nominal fee.

-Breakfast: Not the typical breakfast buffet.
-We treat our guests with a complimentary cooked to order breakfast each morning at the Royal Sun Restaurant.
+Not the typical breakfast buffet; we treat our guests with a complimentary cooked to order breakfast each morning at the Royal Sun Restaurant.
 Guests order from our enhanced breakfast menu of wide selection including some healthy options.

 Hotel Amenities & Services